ClionaOD/perceptual_confounds/README.md

     model_design_matrix.py
         * has functions for generating a simulated design matrix based on the perceptual measures from the videos, and the elan tags (i.e. from events files output by create_events.py)
         * some functions here for efficiency as well, but not sure if they are used/relevant

+    break_make_first_level_design_matrix.py
+        * RC used this as illustration for big bug he found in nilearn function if two events of the same trial type overlap, and end exactly simultaneously, the modelling only registers the end of one, and ramps the rest of the time.
+        * solved this big issue by installing latest version of nilearn from github source.

 4. design_corr_and_cluster
     various scripts
         * messy folder with a few different scripts doing the same thing.
 HC and COD seemed to do clustering themselves each.
+COD began the proccess, and issues appeared with differences between the convolved and noncovolved design matrices, HC took over from COD and COD worked on MDS instead.
 Lots of plots saved, not sure if any are hugely relevant or informative.
+        * what's important from this step is that we clustered the design matrix correlation matrices, and used the resultant dendrograms to form contrasts of interest on which to optimise our semantic spread.

 5. bootstrap
     bootstrapping_mds.py